 There may be other risks depending on your specific medical problems.
 Be sure to discuss

-any concerns with your healthcare provider before the procedure.
+any concerns with your healthcare provider before the scan.

 Certain things may make a CT scan of the abdomen less accurate.
 These include: